zenkavi/DescribedVsLearned_fmri/preproc/03_fmriprep/fmriprep_notes.md

 What kind of instance do you need for the compute fleet?
 - 8GB memory per subject
 - 8-16 CPUs per subject
+- Note on AWS s vCPU are CPU x 2 because each CPU allows hyper-threading
+- Note also that you need to make that your root volumes are big enough for the fmriprep docker image (as specified with the `master_root_volume_size` and `compute_root_volume_size` in the cluster configuration; these arguments are not listed in the AWS ParallelCluster documentation)

 ## fmriprep command template
 ```